CodeChain-io/codechain/docs/asset-management-by-example.rst

 Setup the Test Account
 =====================================
 Before you begin with various examples, you need to setup an account.
 The given account (cccqzn9jjm3j6qg69smd7cn0eup4w7z2yu9myd6c4d7) holds 100000 CCC at the genesis block.
-It's a sufficient amount to pay for the transaction fee.
+It's a sufficient quantity to pay for the transaction fee.
 You can setup the account by using this:
 ::

     wget https://raw.githubusercontent.com/CodeChain-io/codechain-sdk-js/master/examples/import-test-account.js